joncombe/docker-nginx-letsencrypt-setup/README.md

 ## Legal

-Be aware, running this next command assumes you agree to the Let's Encrypt Terms of Service.
-See: https://letsencrypt.org/documents/LE-SA-v1.3-September-21-2022.pdf.
+Be aware, running this next command assumes you agree to the Let's Encrypt Subscriber Agreement.
+See: https://letsencrypt.org/documents/LE-SA-v1.5-February-24-2025.pdf.
 If you do not agree to these rules, please do NOT use this script.